mattcalb/japanese-delivery-app/README.md

 - [Live Demo](#-live-demo)
 - [Project Status](#-project-status)
 ---

 ## 🎯 Features

--   **Type Safety**: Full TypeScript support for better code quality and developer experience.
--   **Form Management**: React Hook Form with Zod validation for robust form handling.
--   **Data Fetching**: TanStack Query (React Query) for efficient server state management.
--   **Styling**: Tailwind CSS 4 for rapid UI development.
--   **Routing**: React Router 7 for navigation.
--   **RESTful API**: Node.js backend with clean API architecture.
+**User Side**
+- Create an account and securely store user information
+- Browse the menu and place delivery orders
+- Track the real-time status of placed orders

+**Admin Side**
+- View, add, update, and delete menu items
+- Manage and track customer orders

--   ⚠️ **Work in Progress**: Some pages and features are still under development.
+> ⚠️ **Work in Progress:** Some pages and features are still under development.

 ---

 ## 🛠️ Technologies Used
 -   **Frontend**:
     -   React **19**